davidmoshal/matching/README.md

 * Trading Status - The shortcut representation of trading rule enforcement.
 Certain commands are not allowed under certain *Trading Status*.
 * Last Event ID - The last Event ID the results in the current *Book* state.

+## How-to build and test
+### Build the project
+The project is built with the following option:
+`gradle build test`

+And the test reports can be found under
+* Unit tests -  `/build/reports/unit-tests/index.html`
+* Scenario tests - `/build/reports/scenario-tests/index.html`
+* Coverage - `/build/reports/coverage/index.html`

+### Run benchmarking
+Benchmarking is run under the following option:
+`gradle --no-daemon clean jmh`

+Somehow changing the annotation @Benchmark did not affect the generated JMS source.
+The issue was reported [here](https://github.com/melix/jmh-gradle-plugin/issues/132).

+And the report can be found under `/build/reports/jmh/results.json`

 ## Application Semantics
 ### Functional programming
 There are two basic constructs: